otter456/reproducible-research_homework/README.md

 1. Open research

 * An advantage of using Git/GitHub is that is makes research publicaly available, reusable and transparent by increasing discoverability and visibility of your work.
+This enhances reproducibility and replicability of scientific research because

 3. Collaboration